mbaldassarri/alarm-grotta/README.md

 After the specified delay, my API calls the actual Alarm API, changing the status to the preferred user status.

 ![Design Diagram](/other/diagram.jpg)

+### What's not implemented
+- Security.
+The middleware should have a strong authentication mechanism.
+- HTTP responses.
+Due to Lambda limitations it wasn't possible to give the user (by voice or by a telegram message) a proper response about the transaction being processed.
+So, if it fails for whatever reason, the user keep thinging the alarm status have been changed when it's actually not.

 ### Used Languages
 - Nodejs